anovos/anovos-docs/docs/using-anovos/setting-up/on_aws.md

 sudo pip3 install anovos
 ```

-We will use this method for installing anovos as part of Step 4 when Configuring and launching an Anovos workflow as an AWS EMR Job.
+Note : We will use these methods for installing anovos as part of Step 4 (during bootstrapping actions) when Configuring and launching an Anovos workflow as an AWS EMR Job.

 ## Create a workflow script